-Just as bone density is progressively loss, so does sarcopenia have a natural progression, initiated by atrophy - loss of muscle bulk - and subsequent loss of muscle quality, strength and physiological connections.
+Just as bone density is progressively lost, so does sarcopenia have a natural progression, initiated by atrophy - loss of muscle bulk - and subsequent loss of muscle quality, strength and physiological connections.
 Muscles lose their ability to store and use energy, to recover from exertion, to produce and respond to signal hormones, and to respond effectively to neurological input.
 Unchecked and unexercised, aging muscles become helpless and diminish life quality and length.
 Frail muscles can progressively weaken other body systems as well, leading to a general decline.
 Lose muscle strength, you may lose the ability to chew your steak, to put away dishes on a top shelf, to navigate a hillside walk.
 Progressive loss can lead to serious frailty.

 Healthy muscles are well-fed and well-exercised, and exist in a carefully orchestrated complex relationship with our bones, brains, nervous, hormonal and immune systems.
 A bit of attention to our food and our activities is well worth the effort if we can keep our muscles vital as we age.